demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 * Mirroring events from QRadar to XSOAR is supported via **Mirror Offense and Events** option.
 * Mirroring events will only work when the **Long running instance** parameter is enabled.
 * Filtering events via *events_limit* and *events_columns* options for mirrored incidents will be the same as in the fetched incidents.
+* The integration will always mirror the events that occurred first in each offense.

 For further information about mirroring configurations, see [here](https://xsoar.pan.dev/docs/integrations/mirroring_integration).
 ## Choose your API version